MichaelCade/Homelab/talos-vsphere/readme.md

 3. Bootstrap the cluster.

+The node `-n` is going to come from either checking the vSphere terminal or

 ```
 talosctl --talosconfig talosconfig bootstrap -e <IP> -n <IP>
 ```

 ## Kubeconfig Configuration
 Configure Kubeconfig for Talos cluster.
+In my case here `192.168.169.202` is my IP

 ```
 talosctl --talosconfig talosconfig config endpoint <IP>